Distance: 12 miles one way

-Sierra Road, a name that brings shivers to Bay Area riders, was made famous in 2012 when Chris Horner flew up its 18% pitches to lock up the win in the Tour of California.
+Sierra Road, a name that brings shivers to Bay Area riders, was made famous in 2012 when Chris Horner flew up its 18% pitches (OK, RWGPS says it tops out at 14%, but my legs say different) to lock up the win in the Tour of California.
 He rode those pitches at around 13 mph.
 I had ridden up the same slopes earlier that morning to watch the stage finish—at 4 mph or less.
 This is one of the toughest climbs in our list, a true feather in your cap, one of two climbs in Bestrides where I’ve been known to stop to recover (the other being Welch Creek Road, in the Adding Miles section of the Calaveras ride).

 It actually isn’t all that wonderful a ride.
 It’s too steep to be fun, and the landscape is mostly barren grassy hills and vistas of San Jose bloat.
 But it’s a marvelous challenge, and the descent on the backside, Felter Road, is superb.
 For those more interested in scenery and riding pleasure than bragging rights, a better ride is Felter alone as an out and back, which I discuss at the end.